andotherstuff/funnel/README.md

         └───────────────┘                   └───────────────┘
 ```

-**strfry** handles EVENT/REQ/CLOSE, subscriptions, and primary storage (LMDB).
+**External Relay** handles EVENT/REQ/CLOSE, subscriptions, and primary storage.

-**Ingestion** subscribes to strfry via WebSocket and streams all events to ClickHouse with batched inserts.
+**Ingestion** subscribes to the relay via WebSocket and streams all events to ClickHouse with batched inserts.

 **ClickHouse** stores events for complex queries, aggregations, and analytics that Nostr REQ doesn't support.

 **REST API** exposes video stats, search, and feeds to the app.

-## Why not just use strfry?
+## Why ClickHouse?

-strfry is great for standard Nostr queries, but we need:
+Standard Nostr queries are great for real-time protocol operations, but we need:

 1. **Aggregations** — count reactions, comments, reposts (Nostr REQ doesn't support)
 2. **Custom sort orders** — trending, popular (beyond `created_at`)